anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
 However, the Pledge will not be IP routable until it is authenticated to the network.
-A new Pledge can only initially use a link-local IPv6 address to communicate with a neighbour on the same link {{RFC6775}} until it receives the necessary network configuration parameters.
+A new Pledge can only initially use a link-local IPv6 address to communicate with a neighbor on the same link {{RFC6775}} until it receives the necessary network configuration parameters.
 However, before the Pledge can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.

 During enrollment, a DTLS connection is required between Pledge and Registrar.